itlvd/gsTool/README.md

 GNU General Public License v3.0

 ## Thanks
-Thanks to these companies providing access to their services in developing gsTool.
+Thanks to these companies providing access to their products in developing gsTool.

 <a href="https://1password.com/"><img src="https://i.imgur.com/XvnmKsf.png" alt="1Password" width="100"></a>